cedekpoole/react-behind-the-scenes/README.md

 - When state changes, React re-renders the component
 - This allows devs to update the UI in response to events and persist local variables between renders

-## Components, Instances and Elements
+## Section 2: Components, Instances and Elements

 ### Components